Cumbria: Demography

+Population

 Cumbria's largest settlement and only city is Carlisle, in the north of the county.
 The largest town, Barrow-in-Furness, in the south, is slightly smaller.
-The county's population is largely rural: it has the second-lowest population density among English counties, and has only five towns with a population of over 20,000.
-Cumbria is also one of the country's most ethnically homogeneous counties, with 95.1% of the population categorised as White British (around 470,900 of the 495,000 Cumbrians).
-However, the larger towns have ethnic makeups that are closer to the national average.
-The 2001 census indicated that Christianity was the religion with the most adherents in the county.
+The county's population is largely rural: it has the second-lowest population density among English counties, and only five towns with over 20,000 people.
+Cumbria is one of the country's most ethnically homogeneous counties, with 95% categorised as White British (around 471,000 of the 500,000).
+The larger towns have ethnic makeups closer to the national average.
+The 2001 census indicated Christianity was the religion with the most adherents in the county.

 2010 ONS estimates placed the number of foreign-born (non-United Kingdom) people living in Cumbria at around 14,000 and foreign nationals at 6,000.
+Population trends indicate a gradual decline in younger demographics, with an increasing proportion of elderly residents.
 The 2001 UK Census showed the following most common countries of birth for residents of Cumbria that year: